Calculate ground sample distance (GSD) or a missing camera value from altitude, sensor dimension, focal length, and image size in pixels.

 The following example problem outlines the steps needed to calculate a ground sample distance (GSD).

 First, determine the altitude of the drone taking the image.
-In this example, the drone is flying at an altitude of 500 feet.
+In this example, the drone is flying at an altitude of 120 meters above the ground.

 Next, determine the focal length of the camera.
-The focal length for this particular drone is found to be 6 feet.
+The focal length for this example is 8.8 mm.

 Finally, calculate the GSD using the formula above: